-David J. Stockton, senior fellow at the Peterson Institute for International Economics, is also senior adviser at Macroeconomic Advisers, LLC.
+David J. Stockton, nonresident senior fellow at the Peterson Institute for International Economics, is also chief economist at LH Meyer.
+He was previously senior adviser at Macroeconomic Advisers, LLC.

 In May 2012, Stockton was commissioned by the Court of the Bank of England to conduct a review of the forecasting capability of the Monetary Policy Committee (MPC).
 That review encompassed the forecast performance of the MPC, the analyses underlying the forecast, and processes used to produce and communicate the forecast.
 The review was delivered to the Court in October 2012.

 Stockton is the former director of the Division of Research and Statistics at the Board of Governors of the Federal Reserve System.
 In his position as chief economist, Stockton oversaw the preparation of macroeconomic and financial market analyses and forecasts for the Board of Governors and the Federal Open Market Committee (FOMC) to assist them in decisions related to monetary policy.
 He began his career at the Board in 1981 as an economist in the Wages, Prices, and Productivity Section of the Division of Research and Statistics with responsibility for the forecasting and analysis of inflation.
 In 1986 he became senior economist in the Economic Activity Section, where he coordinated the staff economic forecast for the FOMC.

 In 1987, Stockton was appointed an officer of the Board and became assistant director and chief of the Economic Activity Section.
 From 1988 to 2000, he was assistant director, associate director, and deputy director of the Division of Research and Statistics before being appointed director in 2000.
 He represented the Federal Reserve at many international meetings.